gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 you say.
 An irregular attached to the Sadine Free Company.
 Along with my companion-in-wandering, whom I believe you met last night."

 "The Sadines?
-But they were---"
+But they were—"

 "Fighting for the Armaqi.
 Yes, I know.
 My mother was not pleased by my choice."